-We are developing canola crops that contain high levels of omega-3 fatty acids.
+We have developed canola that contain high levels of omega-3 fatty acids.

 Our reliance on fish stocks for omega-3

 Nutritionists have recognised the health benefits of omega-3 fatty acids for many years.
 Omega-3 oils are polyunsaturated fatty acids that are considered 'healthy oils'.
 Docosa-hexaenoic acid (DHA) is a long-chain omega-3 oil and a key structural component of cellular membranes in the human body.
 It is vital for early childhood growth and, in particular, brain and eye development.
 It can also reduce blood pressure and the risk of coronary heart disease as well as stroke, type 2 diabetes, Alzheimer's disease, inflammatory disease and asthma.

 DHA and other long-chain omega-3 fatty acids are made by lower plant forms, including marine plants like microalgae.
 Some land-based plants, like flaxseed, can produce short-chain omega-3 oils, but are unable to produce the more beneficial long chain omega-3 oils containing DHA.

 The awareness of their health benefits and inclusion in diets – either as supplements or used to fortify processed foods – has grown exponentially over the last decade.

 Fish, the world's primary source of dietary omega-3 oils, do not create their own DHA, they acquire DHA when they eat microalgae.
 Fish accumulate high levels of DHA, which in turn can be consumed by humans as a source of DHA.
 As demand for omega-3 oils continues to grow faster than can be sustainably supplied from wild fish stocks, the race is on to find potential new sources which can satisfy burgeoning consumer demand.